Find Affordable College Courses

 Top 10 Best Public Health Bachelor's Degree Schools

-In-state tuition fees for undergraduate students at UMass Amherst are $16,439 per year.
+UMass Amherst undergraduate students pay an average of $16,439 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, public health graduates from UMass Amherst carry an average student debtload of $23,809.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $165.

 The excellent bachelor’s degree programs at University of Massachusetts - Lowell helped the school earn the #2 place on this year’s ranking of the best value public health schools in Massachusetts.
-Located in the suburb of Lowell, UMass Lowell is a public college with a large student population.
+Located in the large suburb of Lowell, UMass Lowell is a public college with a large student population.

 #3